mvdarji/rest-inn-website/README.md

 ## Check out the website

-Click [here](https://rest-inn-mvdarji.netlify.app/) to have a look at the working website.
+Click [here](https://rest-inn-mvdarji.netlify.app/) to have a look at the working website

 ## Installation